CPU Intensive Games to Test Your PC's Limits

 Finding A PC To Run CPU Intensive Games

-A PC geared towards these genres of games is easy enough to configure, depending on your budget.
-A Good tactic for finding the best CPU-oriented gaming system is to go mid-tier or above with your CPU choice.
+A PC geared towards these genres of games is easy enough to configure, depending on your budget, though there are gaming PC financing options if you're looking for an upgrade now.
+A good tactic for finding the best CPU-oriented gaming system is to go mid-tier or above with your CPU choice.

 The current Intel mid-tier chips would be classified as its generation number, followed by its series number, followed by its designation.
 For Example, 12600KF; 12th generation, 600 series, KF variant.
 You can learn more about the naming of Intel or AMD CPUs here